 The Graduate Education website contains links to the numerous forms that must be submitted during your program, including the Masters in Passing, the Comprehensive Examination, the Prospectus Defense, the application for graduation, and the Dissertation Defense.
-Some of these tasks are time sensitive (deadlines to schedule the dissertation defense for instance), so be sure you are aware of forms you need to submit and when they need to be submitted.
+Some of these tasks are time sensitive (deadlines to schedule the dissertation defense for instance), so be sure you are aware of forms you need to submitted to be submitted.